Bupa health insurance spotlight

 What services does Bupa offer?

-Bupa provides more than just health insurance policies.
+Bupa provides more than just private health insurance policies.
 They offer a range of diagnostic, treatment and advice services to their members.
 Below are some of the key components that make up Bupa.

 - Health insurance.